thenormalboy123/adventofcode_2022/README.md

 To run the code:
 1) download python file and the corresponding input.txt and place them in the same folder
-2) open terminal / cmd prompt on that directory
+2) open terminal / cmd on that directory
 3) run py ./<filename.py>